'United We Stand' is Opposition's slogan as leaders begin 2-day brainstorming session | Politics

 - India

-With a call for unity, top leaders of 26 opposition parties began crucial deliberations on Monday to chalk out their joint programme aimed at defeating the BJP in the 2024 Lok Sabha elections.
+With a call for unity, top leaders of 26 opposition parties began crucial deliberations on Monday to chalk out a joint programme aimed at defeating the BJP in the 2024 Lok Sabha election.

+Sources said the parties will also finalise the name of their alliance during the deliberations on Tuesday, the second day of the talks, issue a joint declaration and finalise a committee for the functioning of the grouping.

+They will also announce two sub-committees – one for finalising the common minimum programme along with communication points and the other for chalking out a joint opposition programme of events, rallies and conventions.

+The sources said the issue of Electronic Voting Machines (EVMs) was discussed on Monday and further talks would take place on Tuesday.
+Discussions on state-wise seat-sharing and ironing out differences among regional outfits are on the agenda, they said, adding the issue of Manipur was discussed and the need for sending an all-party delegation to the violence-hit state stressed upon.

-Congress leader Sonia Gandhi and Trinamool Congress (TMC) chief Mamata Banerjee, who were seated next to each other, Congress president Mallikarjun Kharge, Rahul Gandhi, chief ministers M K Stalin, Nitish Kumar, Arvind Kejriwal and Hemant Soren and RJD chief Lalu Prasad were among those who attended the dinner meeting where discussions were held to finalise the agenda for the formal talks starting Tuesday morning.
+Congress leader Sonia Gandhi and Trinamool Congress (TMC) chief Mamata Banerjee, who were seated next to each other, Congress president Mallikarjun Kharge, Rahul Gandhi, chief ministers M K Stalin, Nitish Kumar, Arvind Kejriwal and Hemant Soren and RJD chief Lalu Prasad were among those who attended the dinner meeting where the agenda for the formal talks starting Tuesday morning was finalised.

-Sources said NCP chief Sharad Pawar was the only leader among the invitees not present at the meeting at Taj West End Hotel and he would arrive on Tuesday along with his daughter Supriya Sule.
+The sources said NCP chief Sharad Pawar was the only leader among the invitees not present at the meeting at the Taj West End Hotel and he would arrive on Tuesday along with his daughter Supriya Sule.

 ''It was a good meeting,'' Mamata Banerjee later said.